lesjames/breakpoint/readme.md

 `fixed-col($col)` calculates a fixed width for items outside of the grid system.
 This function does not assume border-box sizing and should be applied to elements other than `.grid-cell` units.

-#### IE Support

-`$ie-support` sets the number of columns that vintage IE should use as a layout.
-Since breakpoint generates your fixed width structure inside media queries vintage IE won't see it and thus serve the mobile first fluid layout. `$ie-support` will make sure that a single, fixed width layout gets served to vintage IE without media queries.
-You need to make sure that the column count you set for `$ie-support` matches a layout break point.

-#### Grid Overlay

-Setting `$grid-overlay` to true will generate a visual overlay of your grid for testing.

-#### JS Hook

-Breakpoint creates a hidden label (width on the head tag) that can be read by JavaScript so that you can pass the current number of columns to your scripts.
-This can be used to conditionally load assests at certain breakpoints or trigger other scripty stuff.

 ## The Breakpoint Mixin

 `breakpoint()` is the mixin you use to create layouts for a specific breakpoint.
 You pass